abishekmuthian/engagefollowers-chirp/README.md

 ### Technical How
 1. A 100 randomized Twitter followers are stored in a Twitter list (The list is rotated every 24 hours).
-2. Tweets from the members of the list are retrieved every 15 minutes.
+2. Tweets from the members of the list are retrieved at regular intervals.
 3. New tweets are classified using a BART model using our set **topics of interest** as labels.
 4. Tweets which matches our interests are stored to be sent via email digest and/or liked.
 5. An email digest containing the tweets from the followers, Classified according to our interests are sent.